Table of Contents

 Key takeaway: If you can’t push a merchandising decision once and trust it to hit search, PDPs, recommendations and email in under an hour, you’re overpaying for tools that blunt your speed to revenue.

-• Audit how many tools touch the customer journey from search to checkout.
-If it’s more than three vendors, you’re likely paying the Frankenstein tax.
+• Count how many tools are involved from search to checkout.
+If you use more than three vendors, you’re probably paying extra for a messy setup.

-• Pick one source of truth for product data, availability and business rules.
-Every AI decision should reference that, or it will quietly break.
+• Choose a single source for product data, availability, and business rules.
+Every AI decision should use this source, or things will eventually go wrong.

 Turn AI from a black box into a controllable revenue system

-• Define global priorities: revenue, margin, inventory risk, or customer experience.
-Make sure every AI decision uses the same hierarchy.
+• Set your main priorities, like revenue, margin, inventory risk, or customer experience.
+Make sure every AI decision follows this order.

-• Set permission tiers: merch leads get full control, country managers adjust within bounds, interns don’t deploy wild rules on live traffic.
+• Set different permission levels: merchandising leads have full control, country managers can make changes within limits, and interns can’t make risky changes to live traffic.

 Make merchandising logic consistent everywhere customers touch your brand

-Customers don’t care which tool powers search vs recommendations vs email.
-They notice when they search for a product that’s “out of stock” in one place, “back in stock” in another, and over-promoted in a campaign that launched two days too late.
+Customers don’t care what tool runs your search, recommendations, or email.
+They notice when a product is “out of stock” in one place, “back in stock” somewhere else, or promoted in a campaign that’s already outdated.

 Disjointed AI setups create these inconsistencies by design.
 Each tool runs its own logic, refresh cadence and product visibility rules.
 Your team ends up writing Playbooks to work around the stack, instead of setting clear, centralized logic that flows into every touchpoint.

-• Set category and brand priorities at the platform level, not per tool.
-Align on where you’re willing to trade margin for growth and where you’re not.
+• Decide category and brand priorities in your main platform, not in each tool.
+Agree on where you’ll trade margin for growth and where you won’t.

 • Standardize SLA for product data updates.
 If product changes take minutes in one interface and hours in another, fix the slow path or remove it.